Nif gene: Examples in nature

 The expression and regulation of nif genes, while sharing common features in all or most of the nitrogen-fixing organisms in nature, have distinct characters and qualities that differ from one diazotroph to another.
 Examples of nif gene structure and regulation in different diazotrophs include:

-Klebsiella pneumoniae—a free-living anaerobic nitrogen-fixing bacterium.
+Klebsiella pneumoniae—a free-living, facultatively anaerobic nitrogen-fixing bacterium.
 It contains a total of 20 nif genes located on the chromosome in a 24-Kb region. nifH, nifD, and nifK encode the nitrogenase subunits, while nifE, nifN, nifU, nifS, nifV, nifW, nifX, nifB, and nifQ encode proteins involved the assembly and incorporation of iron and molybdenum atoms into the nitrogenase subunits. nifF and nifJ encode proteins related to electron transfer taking place in the reduction process and nifA and nifL are regulatory proteins in charge of regulating the expression of the other nif genes.

 Rhodospirillum rubrum—a free-living anaerobic photosynthetic bacterium which, in addition to the transcriptional controls described above, regulates expression of the nif genes also in a metabolic way through a reversible ADP-ribosylation of a specific arginine residue in the nitrogenase complex.
 The ribosylation takes place when reduced nitrogen is present and it causes a barrier in the electron transfer flow and thereby inactivates nitrogenase activity.
 The enzymes catalyzing the ribosylation are called DraG and DraT.

 Rhodobacter capsulatus—a free-living anaerobic phototroph containing a transcriptional nif gene regulatory system.
 R. capsulatus regulates nif gene expression through nifA in the same manner described before, but it uses a different nifA activator which initiates the NtrC.
 NtrC activates a different expression of nifA and the other nif genes.

 Rhizobium spp.—Gram-negative, symbiotic nitrogen fixing bacteria that usually form a symbiotic relationship with legume species.
 In some rhizobia, the nif genes are located on plasmids called 'sym plasmids' (sym = symbiosis) which contain genes related to nitrogen fixation and metabolism, while the chromosomes contain most of the housekeeping genes of the bacteria.
 Regulation of the nif genes is at the transcriptional level and is dependent on colonization of the plant host.